hackclub/winter/xi-forgetme.md

 project: "Mini Home NAS"
 ---

-# Mini Home NAS - It can also be a mobile host
+# Mini Home NAS - It can also be a portable server.

 ## Summary